Books we want: The big list of everything (GURPS/DFRPG)

 Expert Skills are open-ended, inviting players to come up with original ideas.
 That means there’s room for a Power-Ups release to catalog published entries, offer new examples, and deliver advice on balanced skill creation.

 Going off on a personal tangent, I’d like to see the work cover Expert Skills, Professional Skills, and Hobby Skills together, starting from the idea that the three are really Hard, Average, and Easy versions of the same thing: “horizontal” skills that cut across multiple other skills.
 Going further down my rabbit hole, I’d note that “expert”, “professional”, and “hobby” should be taken as handy, in-game descriptive labels for typical examples, and nothing more; there’s no reason why Hobby Skill (Gaming), as an example, can’t be seen as a “professional skill” if it supports a job, or as an “expert skill” that makes the PC a legitimate expert in gaming-related areas.
-(Likewise, I’m leery of that “never provide the ability to do practical tasks” proscription, though I suppose its validity depends on the intended meaning of “practical”.)
+(Really, to me the most meaningful uses of the words “expert”, “professional”, and “hobby” are simply as indications of skill level.)
+Similarly, I’m leery of the “never provide the ability to do practical tasks” proscription on Expert Skills; I suppose its validity depends on the intended meaning of “practical”, but I’d just as soon see a book give GMs official permission to ignore the restriction.

-An ambitious author could even dig into Very Hard and – dare I suggest – Very Easy variants of such “horizontal” skills.
+An ambitious author could even dig into Very Hard variants of such “horizontal” skills.
 Another good topic would be creative uses of Expert/Professional/Hobby Skills to build interesting characters without horribly long skill lists.
-The work could also take a look at skills that aren’t labeled Expert/Professional/Hobby Skills but are arguably examples of these (e,g., Criminology as a Professional/Expert Skill that replaces Psychology, Sociology, Streetwise, etc. when examining criminal behavior; Poisons as a Professional/Expert skill replacing Chemistry, Pharmacy, Diagnosis, Hazardous Materials, etc. for a subset of harmful substances; Forensics as a Professional/Expert skill replacing Physics, Chemistry, Observation, etc. for its range of tasks; Traps as a Professional/Expert skill replacing a range of Engineering and Mechanic skills for its odd subset of tasks; etc.).
+The work could also take a look at skills that aren’t labeled Expert/Professional/Hobby Skills but are arguably examples of these: Criminology as a Professional/Expert Skill that replaces Psychology, Sociology, Streetwise, etc. when examining criminal behavior; Poisons as a Professional/Expert skill replacing Chemistry, Pharmacy, Diagnosis, Hazardous Materials, etc. for a subset of harmful substances; Forensics as a Professional/Expert skill replacing Physics, Chemistry, Observation, etc. for its range of tasks; Traps as a Professional/Expert skill replacing a range of Engineering and Mechanic skills for its odd subset of tasks; Soldier as a Professional skill combining limited bits of Survival, Armoury (Small Arms), Engineer (Combat), Electronics Operation (Comm), and whatever skill covers acting as part of a unit; etc.

 If the above still seems a slim work, Hidden Lore could be added as another skill that covers uncommon knowledge and is left fairly open-ended in its specialties.
 Notes on what distinguishes Hidden Lore from other knowledge skills, tips for its use in the game, and a catalog of published examples would be welcome.
 Broaden the coverage to address all skills falling under the heading “lore”, and we’d have a Power-Ups: Expert Knowledge and Lore book in the making.